 In this upcoming webinar, brought to you by Insurance Post in association with SAS, an expert panel will discuss the factors which are reshaping the claims landscape, the benefits of embracing digital claims and how existing barriers to change can be overcome.

-Among the questions we will seek to answer are:
+Among the topics we will discuss include:

 Post in association with Nuxeo hosted a live webinar where an expert panel discussed how AI can improve both accuracy and efficiency during the claims process and has a positive impact on customer experience.

 Gallagher, RSA and Amwins Group Risks discussed how insurance companies are developing career paths for future talent